shariorfarhan07/Quizie/README.md

 # Quizie
-A app that can make exam taking easy.
+An app that can make exam taking easy.